-Lort Cha is one of those foods you can never go wrong with, yes it is fried noodles!
-A dish borrowed from the Chinese, but again with a Khmer flair!
-Short fat noodles stir fried with beef, or pork with onions, broccoli, beansprouts and to give it th edge Cambodian fermented fish sauce and Kampot pepper.
+Best Dishes in Cambodia?
+Lort Cha!
+Yes it is fried noodles!
+A dish borrowed from the Chinese, but again with a Khmer fair!
+Short fat noodles stir fried with beef, or pork with onions, broccoli, beansprouts and to give it the edge Cambodian fermented fish sauce and Kampot pepper.
 A nice easy cheap dish you will find throughout the nation.

 Pong Tia Koun AKA Balut

 One of the best dishes in Cambodia, BUT not as good as in the Philippines/ Not nearly as famous as its counterpart in the Philippines and not nearly as good, but well worth a try.
 It is fertilized egg eaten from the shell.
 You throw salt and pepper inside, whilst eating “balut leaves”.
 Lacks the vinegar kick of the Philippines, but a must try whilst in Cambodia.